1nst4ll/mango-news/PROGRESS.md

 - Updated the `TopicFilter.tsx` component to use the shadcn/ui `Select` component.
 - Updated the `DateRangeFilter.tsx` component to use shadcn/ui `Label`, `Input`, and `Button` components.
 - Incorporated design ideas from provided code snippet into the Home page (`frontend/src/app/page.tsx`), including adding a search bar and category tabs.
-- Updated `NewsFeed.tsx` to accept `searchTerm` and `activeCategory` props and filter articles client-side.
+- Updated `NewsFeed.tsx` to accept `searchTerm` and `activeCategory` props and filter articles client-client-side.
-- Implemented the Source Discovery Feature on the Source Management page (`frontend/src/app/admin/sources/page.tsx`), including displaying discovered sources with an option to add them. **Updated the frontend logic to attempt to connect to a backend endpoint for discovery, but full functionality depends on backend implementation.**
-- Created and added a Comprehensive Footer component to the root layout.
-- Enhanced NewsFeed card display to include images, topics, and source type indicators.
-- Improved Loading and Empty States styling in `NewsFeed.tsx`.
-- Updated the Footer component to fetch news sources dynamically from the backend API instead of using hardcoded data based on user feedback.
 - Implemented the Source Discovery Feature on the Source Management page (`frontend/src/app/admin/sources/page.tsx`), including displaying discovered sources with an option to add them. **Updated the frontend logic to attempt to connect to a backend endpoint for discovery, but full functionality depends on backend implementation.**
 - Created and added a Comprehensive Footer component to the root layout.
 - Enhanced NewsFeed card display to include images, topics, and source type indicators.